Skip to main content

 Validating streams

-are useful for extracting the stream elements into vectors and bags respectively.
-For example, consider a function that samples a stream:
+When working with streams, the functions vectorof(Stream b)->Vector v and extract(Stream s)->Bag are useful for converting the finite stream elements into vectors or bags, respectively.
+For example, consider a function that returns a stream of sliding windows over stream s:

 as winagg(s,1,5);

-validate "sample with vectorof"
+validate "slider with vectorof"

-check vectorof(sample(diota(0,1,10))) =>
+check vectorof(slider(diota(0,1,10))) =>

 [[1],[6]];

-the preferred choice for testing stream output where the order is known.
-If the order is undeterministic, as may be the case with pivot streams, use extract
+A vector is an ordered sequence of objects while a bag is an unordered collection.
+This makes vectorof the preferred choice for testing stream output where the order is known.
+If the order is undeterministic, as may be the case with pivot streams, use extract.

-, that reads a stream but stops after a specified number of seconds.
+For infinite real-time streams, a useful function is timeout that runs a stream a specified number of seconds.

 timeout(heartbeat(1),2.5);